Cheering for the Pirates’ players and friends in Thursday’s winter league action:

 PUERTO RICAN LEAGUE

-Cheering for Pirates’ players and friends in the winter leagues:
+Cheering for Pirates’ players and friends in a few winter league games on Friday…

 PUERTO RICAN LEAGUE